oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 # EC2 Questions & Answers - QA

+This repository provides a set of basic questions and answers about Amazon EC2, covering key topics such as storage, pricing models, security, networking, scaling, and load balancing.

 ## Storage and Data Management

 ### What happens to the data on an EC2 instance store when the instance is stopped or terminated?